 You may receive a refund of IF Tuition Fees FCTC cancels a class in which you are enrolled.
-100% All fees except for Application Fees and student ID card You enroll in a class but never attend.
-100% All fees except for Application Fees You withdraw through the closing of the 10 th day of first course of the program.
-100% All fees except for Application, Parking and Student ID You withdraw after the closing of the 10 th day of the first course of the program due to approved extenuating circumstances.
-Determined on a case-by-case basis No refund of fees

-You withdraw after the closing of the 10 th day of class without extenuating circumstances.
+100% All fees except for application and student ID You enroll in a class but never attend.
+100% All fees except for application You withdraw through the closing of the 10 th day of first course of the program.
+100% All fees except for application, parking, and student ID You withdraw after the closing of the 10 th day of the first course of the program due to approved extenuating circumstances.
+Determined on a case-by-case basis No refund of fees You withdraw after the closing of the 10 th day of class without extenuating circumstances.
 0% No refund of fees You are involuntarily withdrawn pursuant to the Student Code of Conduct.
-0% No refund of fees Students who are early program completers, according to mastery, will not receive a prorated refund.
+0% No refund of fees

+Students who are early program completers, according to mastery, will not receive a prorated refund.
 0% Students who withdraw after Drop/Add period are responsible for a full pay period tuition.
-0% Students attending Adult Education classes, i.e., AGE, AAAE, ESOL, AE High School Completion, High School Co-Enrolled Please refer to the Adult Education section in this handbook
+0% Students attending Adult Education classes, i.e., AGE, Please refer to the Adult AAAE, ESOL, AE High School Completion, High School, Education section in this Co-Enrolled handbook